 · Impact: If you are in a position (either through wealth, influence or power) to make a lasting impact on lives of people you have never met or will never meet, you are successful

 Then there are personal definitions of success, this is how most of us lesser mortals define it.
 These are loose definitions in my opinion:

 · Wealth: most people think that wealth implies success.
 It does, but only if it provides you the time & freedom to do whatever you want, whenever you want, however you want.
 If you can't do this either you aren't wealthy enough or you aren't successful.
 This is an endless chase.

 · Struggle: most of us take solace in the fact that if we have struggled in our lives and made it this far on our own, we are successful.
 The truth is your struggle has no value to me, neither will it ever have any value to anyone except those who are close to you.
 No one is interested in my journey and while I feel strongly about it, no one else gives a damn!

 The journey to success is only used to reinforce it, to embellish it, but the journey never defines success.
-Success is defined only by its destination.
+Success is defined only by its destination, by it's outcome.

 Take the case of Ravi.

 Ravi was born in a remote village and his father was a day labourer.
 Ravi endured a difficult childhood marked by poverty and domestic abuse but he made his way through the local engineering college on scholarship and became an engineer.
 He now works as a manager in a leading technology company in Bangalore, his children study in an international school; he owns an apartment here and takes his family out for at least one international vacation every year.

 Ravi, and his family and friends, those who know his story will definitely consider him successful - but do you?
 Are you sure everyone will?

 Here’s another scenario.